USJJO

-The United Society of JuJitsu Organizations (USJJU) is recognized by the Ju-Jitsu International Federation (JJIF) as the National Ju-Jitsu Member of the USA and as the governing body for Ju-Jitsu with JJIF.
+The United Society of JuJitsu Organizations (USJJO) is recognized by the Ju-Jitsu International Federation (JJIF) as the National Ju-Jitsu Member of the USA and as the governing body for Ju-Jitsu with JJIF.
 The JJIF is the recognized JuJitsu Organization to the Olympic Family World Games.

-United Society of Jujitsu Organizations is committed to developing self-defense and competitive Ju-Jitsu through the Ju-Jitsu International Federation (JJIF).
+The United Society of Jujitsu Organizations is committed to developing self-defense and competitive Ju-Jitsu through the Ju-Jitsu International Federation (JJIF).

 History

 The 2014 JJIF General Assembly voted for the United Society of Jujitsu Organizations to become the USA National Member.
+Members are able to take classes and seminars offered by the JJIF.

-JuJitsu International Federation (JJIF)
+Membership

-United Society of Jujitsu Organizations is the USA National Member of the JJIF.
+The United Society of Jujitsu Organizations is the USA National Member of the JJIF.
 The JJIF is a member of the General Association of International Sport Federations (GAISF), member of International World Games Association (IWGA – part of the Olympic Movement together with the IOC) and affiliated to the Sport for All Federation (FISpT).
 Ju-Jitsu under JJIF rules has been an event at the World Games since the 1997 World Games in Lahti, Finland.